 - Hearth & Home Technologies Inc. supplies UL listed shrouds.
-See your dealer for details. - The following field constructed shroud designs have been tested for Hearth Technologies fireplace systems and termination caps. - The shrouds must be constructed from a minimum .018 in.
-(26 ga) thick aluminized steel.

-• The wire mesh is optional but recommended and must be .018 in. thick minimum, 1/2 in. mesh.
+See your dealer for details. - Different shroud designs have been tested for Hearth Technologies fireplace systems using the TR11 and TR11T termination caps. - The shrouds must be constructed from a minimum .018 in.
+(26 ga) thick aluminized steel. - The wire mesh is optional but recommended and must be .018 in. thick minimum with mesh no larger than 1/2 in.
+(13 mm).

-Open Top Shroud (TR11/TR11T caps require radiation shield)
+Open Top Shroud (TR342 & TR11/TR11T caps require radiation shield)